Skip to Main Content

 Mission

-By promoting a culture of integrity, inclusion, and accountability, the mission of the UNF Student-Athlete Center for Excellence (Twitter handle: @unfsace) is to facilitate the comprehensive academic, personal, and professional development of all student-athletes through innovation, collaboration, and integration with the goal of encouraging present and future leadership.
+By promoting a culture of integrity, inclusion, and accountability, the mission of the UNF Student-Athlete Center for Excellence (SACE) is to facilitate the comprehensive academic, personal, and professional development of all student-athletes through innovation, collaboration, and integration with the goal of encouraging present and future leadership.

 Faculty Athletic Representative (FAR)

-UNF’s FAR is Dr. Jennifer Kane, the Interim Dean and Professor of Sport Management.
+UNF’s FAR is Dr. Jennifer Kane, Associate Dean and Professor of Sport Management.
 The FAR ensures there is a balance between your athletics and academics while you are a student at UNF.
 Dr. Kane is also an independent resource for you to utilize and is an alternative if you have any questions or concerns that you do not feel comfortable sharing with a coach or athletics administrator.
-Dr. Kane’s office is located in the College of Education Building (#57/3615) and her office number is (904) 620-2465.
-Email address for Dr. Kane - jkane@unf.edu.
+Dr. Kane’s office is in the Silverfield College of Education Building (#57/3615), her office number is (904) 620-2465, and her email address is jkane@unf.edu.

 Academic Integrity Overview:

 Academic integrity is an important concept that is embraced, communicated, and reinforced by the SACE staff.
-Procedures and proactive measures are in place to ensure that student-athletes and SACE staff (full-time, part-time, volunteer, intern, G.A., and student workers) adhere to strict principles of institutional and NCAA ethical behaviors and academic integrity at all times.
+Procedures and proactive measures are in place to ensure that student-athletes and SACE staff (full-time, part-time, volunteer, intern, Graduate Assistant) always adhere to strict principles of institutional and NCAA ethical behaviors and academic integrity.

 Student-Athlete Reminders: